My rating: 4 of 5 stars

 They worked together like a true couple, thinking not of themselves, but of helping somebody else.

-And when Booker and Bride are, at the ending of the novel, about to become parents, they vow that things will be different.
+When Booker and Bride are about to become parents at the end of the novel, they vow that things will be different.
 But the narrator gently and decisively corrects them:

 A child.
 New life.
 Immune to evil or illness, protected from kidnap, beatings, rape, racism, insult, hurt, self-loathing abandonment.
 Error-free.
 All goodness.
 Minus wrath.